DarshanRokkad/Student_Performance_Indicator/README.md

 │
 ├── .gitignore                           <-- used to ignore the unwanted file and folders │
+├── app.py                               <-- flask web application to take input from user and render output │
 ├── README.md                            <-- used to display the information about the project │
 ├── requirements.txt                     <-- text file which contain the dependencies/packages used project